sfc-gh-dwilczak/tutorials/docs/snowflake/notebooks/containers/index.md

 - Notebook ([Link](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/notebooks/containers/notebook/notebook.ipynb))

 ## Setup :octicons-feed-tag-16:
-Lets start the network setup prcoess in Snowflake.

 ??? note "If you don't have a database, schema or warehouse yet."

     === ":octicons-image-16: Database, schema and warehouse"